qasimSM/enketo-express-oc/tutorials/oc-api.md

 - Has a **required** `ecid` parameter with string value.

-**Note: Submissions for participate URLS go to /submission-full, and will be split into individual fieldsubmissions on the OC side.**

 Otherwise, use exactly as POST /survey/collect.

-### POST /survey/collect/offline/participant
+### POST /survey/collect/anonymous/participant

-Returns an offline-capable URL that points to a special "Participate" view to collect a new record.
+Returns a URL that points to a special "Participate" view to collect a new record.

 - Has a **required** `ecid` parameter with string value.

+**Note: Submissions go to /submission-full at the OC server, and will be split into individual fieldsubmissions on the OC side.**

+Otherwise, use exactly as POST /survey/collect.

+### POST /survey/collect/anonymous/offline/participant

+Returns an offline-capable URL that points to a special "Participate" offline-capable view to collect a new record.

+- Has a **required** `ecid` parameter with string value.

-**Note: Submissions for participate URLS go to /submission-full, and will be split into individual fieldsubmissions on the OC side.**
+**Note: Submissions go to /submission-full at the OC server, and will be split into individual fieldsubmissions on the OC side.**

 Otherwise, use exactly as POST /survey/collect.